What is a Therapeutic Use Exemption (TUE)?

 First, check if the medication or method you intend to take or use appears on the Prohibited List.

 You have the responsibility to inform your doctors that you are an athlete subject to doping control, and your doctors should check the Prohibited List whenever they prescribe a medication / method to you.
 If the substance / method is prohibited, check with your doctors if there are any alternative treatments that are not prohibited.
 If not, you have to apply for a TUE.

 Second, check your competition level to determine to which organization, and when to apply for a TUE.

-If you are a National-Level Athlete, [Insert the NADO’s definition of National-Level Athletes] you must apply to POLADA in advance, as soon as the need arises, unless there are emergency or exceptional circumstances.
+If you are a National-Level Athlete, (All athetes who ar enot an International Level Athletes) you must apply to POLADA in advance, as soon as the need arises, unless there are emergency or exceptional circumstances.